Here you will find the latest information on our response to COVID-19.

 Masks are not currently required for guests or Aquarium staff.
 However, masks are strongly recommended for everyone in public indoor spaces -including the Aquarium’s buildings and the Tennessee Aquarium IMAX 3D Theater.

 We will continue to maintain capacity limits each hour at the Aquarium to help maintain proper physical distancing within our galleries.
-In addition, the audience size at IMAX will be limited to 65% of theater capacity.
-Therefore, timed-entry tickets will still be required.
+In addition, the IMAX 3D Theater is operating at a limited theater capacity.

 The Tennessee Aquarium continues to monitor covid data and safety guidance provided by local, state, and federal health experts.
 We may modify our health and safety policies based on future official guidance.